 Planning Around 10-Year Withdrawal Requirements from Inherited IRAs by Jeffrey M. Mutnik, CPA/PFS

-Ongoing estate planning has always helped individuals achieve their wealth accumulation and preservation goals while minimize their exposure to often-changing tax laws.
-The elimination of stretch IRAs is no different.
-Following are some strategies you may consider under the guidance of your trusted financial advisors and CPAs to determine which one may work best for you and your family’s unique circumstances.
+Ongoing estate planning can help individuals and their beneficiaries adapt to changing tax laws, enabling them to achieve their wealth accumulation and preservation goals while minimizing their exposure to higher tax liabilities.
+The 10-year IRA withdrawal rule is no different.
+Following are some strategies you may consider under the guidance of your trusted CPAs and financial advisors to determine which one may work best for you and your family’s unique circumstances.

 Roth IRA Conversions